2008 Wimbledon Championships – Men's singles final: Background

 Between 2004 and 2019, Roger Federer and Rafael Nadal had an intense rivalry that many contemporaries considered to be among the greatest in tennis history.
 As they entered the 2008 Wimbledon Championships, the two men had combined to win 14 of the previous 16 Grand Slam titles (10 by Federer, 4 by Nadal).

 The 2008 final was the third consecutive year in which Federer and Nadal had met in the championship match of Wimbledon.
 Federer had won not only both previous meetings, but had been the reigning Wimbledon champion since 2003.
 Federer’s five consecutive titles (2003–2007) were a record shared with Björn Borg.
 Federer was also looking to equal Borg's record of 41 consecutive match wins at Wimbledon, a record dating back to 1981.
 Federer had an overall active streak of 65 consecutive match wins on grass, dating back to June 2003, which still remains the longest tour-level grass-court winning streak for a male player in the Open Era.
 At Wimbledon 2008, Federer was attempting to surpass Borg's record by becoming the first male player in the Open Era to win six consecutive Wimbledon titles, and the first since William Renshaw in 1886.
-Federer was also looking to equal Martina Navratilova's women's Open Era record of six consecutive titles.

 Nadal had recently won his fourth French Open (all in succession), defeating Federer comprehensively in their third consecutive final of that tournament.
 The Spaniard was attempting to complete the French Open–Wimbledon double ("Channel Slam"); this feat was known to be extremely difficult because it required the player to make the switch from a slower clay surface to a faster grass surface within a fortnight.
 In the Open Era, only two men had previously achieved this feat: Rod Laver (1969) and Björn Borg (1978, 1979 & 1980).

 The physical fitness of both players was under question heading into this final.
 Federer had contracted mononucleosis in December 2007, and received medical clearance to train normally and compete on 20 February 2008.
 Some analysts wondered whether his physical recovery was complete by the time of Wimbledon.
 Others disagreed, opining that the vestiges of Federer's fatigue were no longer visible during the 2008 clay court season.
 On the other hand, in an interview for Movistar, Nadal stated that his foot was severely injured, requiring anesthesia before the match, and "had to play with my foot asleep".